What is LawHelp and who can use the service?

-- entities seeking to register or transfer their incorporation to the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act)
+- entity registering with, or transferring its incorporation to, the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act) or

-- not-for-profit Aboriginal and Torres Strait Islander corporations already registered under the CATSI Act.
+- not-for-profit Aboriginal and Torres Strait Islander corporation already registered under the CATSI Act.

 - drafting of complex rule book provisions

 - taxation consequences of transferring

 - change of registered legal name of assets—for example, land and vehicles

 - interpreting the provisions of the state or territory legislation under which the entity is registered or incorporated

 - drafting of meeting notices or advice to members and employees about the transfer process.